iSnobal/topocalc/README.md

 # topocalc

+This is a copy from the original [ARS repository](https://github.com/USDA-ARS-NWRC/topocalc) to enable some basic maintenance and improvements.

+## Current functionality

 The `topocalc` package is a collection of functions to calculate various metrics on a digital elevation model (DEM).
 The calculations follow the equations laid out in [Dozier and Frew, 1990](https://doi.org/10.1109/36.58986) for the gradient, horizon and sky view factor.
 Currently the supported calculations are:

 1. Gradient for slope and aspect